 Chainsaw chaps have layers of protective material that will shield your legs from scuffs and branches while you cut.
 These are especially important considering about 35% of chainsaw injuries happen to the lower leg and knee area.

-In case of contact with the saw chain, layers of ballistic fibers expand rapidly to jam the chain and slow it down.
+In case of contact with the saw chain, layers of ballistic fibers expand rapidly to jam the chain and stop the saw before an injury occurs.

 While chainsawing, your eyes are particularly vulnerable to injury from all the flying chips of wood.
 And if you have any experience using a chainsaw, you know how vital it is to have unencumbered vision.

 So if you opt against wearing a full helmet, make sure you at least wear a pair of protective eyeglasses.
 Some people even recommending wearing safety glasses underneath a helmet with a face mask to provide the most chainsaw eye protection.